 When you make a gift to the Education Foundation of the West Ada Schools, you can expect a deep sense of accomplishment.
 You become a part of a community whose goals are to help our children succeed.
 Your gift will help students, teachers and district wide initiatives and our endowment will help ensure this support for generations to come.
-You can become a part of an essential partnership that strives to make our schools and students the best in the world.If you make a planned or deferred gift, you can expect the following:
+You can become a part of an essential partnership that strives to make our schools and students the best in the world.If you make a planned or deferred gift, you can:

 - Fulfill your giving goals